Title

 To address the challenges faced by cement manufacturers, the Philippine government adjusts the price ceiling of cement to P20.00 per 40 kilo bag, ex-factory, in order to encourage production and maintain supply amidst rising production costs and external factors.

-Factors include increases in the cost of production, oil price hikes, water and power rate adjustments, and minimum wage increases.
+It cited increases in the costs of production, and further aggravating expected increases due to oil price hikes, adjustments in water and power rates, and the minimum wage increase.

-Recommendations came from the Ministry of Industry (MI), Philippine Cement Industry Authority (PCIA), Price Stabilization Council (PSC), and a private firm named Sycip Gorres and Velayo.
+It stated that the NEDA Board and the Cabinet approved the adjustment on March 14, 1979, and that numerous studies recommended it through the Ministry of Industry (MI), the Philippine Cement Industry Authority (PCIA), the Price Stabilization Council (PSC), and a private firm (Sycip Gorres and Velayo).

 Analyze Cases Smarter, Faster